icco/coffee_shop/proposal.md

  * Beer
  * 10-15 hours a week to code
  * a GitHub account (Already have...)
- * Someone (Dr. Turner?) to talk to about open-source software liscences.
+ * Someone (Dr. Turner?) to talk to about open-source software licences.
- * Laptop, running Linux, with Ruby 1.9 and vim 7.2 installed (In posession)
+ * Laptop, running Linux, with Ruby 1.9 and vim 7.2 installed (In possession)

 ## Bibliography so far: